Alan-Miller/seneca/README.md

 ###### add() pattern

 - The first parameter in our add() is a pattern object.
 Here is the example from the average.js file from this repo: ```{"api": "products", "company": "DM"}```.
-Though this README will continue to talk about this pattern as an object, keep in mind that it can also be written as a string: ```'api: products, company: DM'```.
+Though this README will continue to talk about the pattern as an object, keep in mind that it can also be written as a string: ```'api: products, company: DM'```.
--
+- This pattern can be _anything_.
+There is no magic to any of these properties except that you are creating a pattern to listen for.
+If
+- Maybe you have multiple add() functions that share some parts of their patterns.
+An incoming message will always prioritize the most specific match.
+If there are two add() patterns with the same amount of specificity, the incoming message will hit the pattern that comes first alphabetically.
+For example, ```a: 1, b: 2, c: 3``` wins over ```a: 1, c: 3``` because it has more properties. ```a: 1, b: 2``` and ```a: 1, c: 3``` have the same number of properties, so ```a: `, b: 2``` wins because it comes first alphabetically.

 #### act() method
 If the add() methods reminds you of endpoints, the act() method may remind you of making requests to those endpoints.
 The act() method also takes an object and a callback.